 Specific scientific studies are needed to confirm these claims.
 One study showed that using a baking soda and strawberry mix wasn’t effective in whitening teeth.

-A study from 2012 found that a toothpaste containing papain and bromelain extract showed significant stain removal.
+A found that a toothpaste containing papain and bromelain extract showed significant stain removal.
 Papain is an enzyme found in papaya.
 Bromelain is an enzyme present in pineapple.

 Further studies are warranted to expand upon these findings.

 There are many factors that can cause teeth to turn yellow.
 Teeth can become yellow from: